 In this blog post, we’ll be sharing with you some intranasal laser light therapy success stories.
-Yes, you’ve read that right.
-There are accounts stating how this rather easy and economical therapy can reverse the symptoms of Alzheimer’s and Parkinson’s disease.
-By reading these success stories, not only will you understand intranasal laser therapy better, but you also might be able to give someone in your life the help they need.
+It is one of the modern treatments for eye problems.
+This economical and easy therapy, though, may also reverse the symptoms of Alzheimer’s and Parkinson’s diseases.
+By reading these success stories, you will understand intranasal laser therapy better.
+You also might be able to give someone in your life the help they need.

 Overview and How to Use It

 The general idea of intranasal light therapy is to use the therapeutic effects of light on the body and brain via the nasal cavity.
 This is made possible through the use of a device that emits 810 nanometers of red infrared light.
-A user has to insert and clip on the light emitting part of the device in one of his nostrils and leave it on for a specific amount of time.
+A user has to insert and clip on the light-emitting part of the device in one of his or her nostrils and leave it on for a specific amount of time.

 While this procedure may seem innovative, the use of light as a therapy is not new.
 In fact, scientists first made the discovery of its practicality in 1967.
 From there, over 3,000 clinical studies on photobiomodulation have been published, showing no side effects of the therapy.
 At present, evidence for intranasal light therapy continues to grow and clinical research actually supports it.

 To elaborate on the fact stated above, here are a few interesting studies:

 Researchers have known that low-level red laser light can increase the effectiveness of some drugs.
 Andrei Sommer and his colleagues from the University of Ulm in Germany looked at how low-level laser light could affect the administration of chemotherapy drugs in cancer cells.
 They discovered laser light can push out water from cancer cells.
 Subsequently, when the laser light is turned off, the cancer cells suck in water together with the drug, which is deadly for the cancerous cells.